Tamara Braun: Career

 Later that year she joined the cast of All My Children as Reese Williams, her second soap opera role since leaving General Hospital in April 2005.

 In July 2009, she landed the recurring role of Renee Ellen on the TNT show Saving Grace, starring Holly Hunter.

 On February 15, 2011, Soap Opera Digest announced Braun would return to Days of Our Lives, in the new role of Taylor Walker, replacing actress Natalia Livingston.
 On June 7, 2011, Braun was let go from Days of Our Lives; she made her final appearance as Taylor on September 22, 2011.
 In July 2015, it was announced that Braun would reprise her portrayal of Ava on Days of Our Lives, in celebration of the soap's fiftieth anniversary.
 She departed the role in March 2016.

 In October 2017, Entertainment Weekly announced Braun would return to General Hospital once again, this time in a new role.
 She made her first appearance as Kim Nero on November 22, 2017.
 She left the role in 2019.
 The following year, it was announced she would return to Days of Our Lives as Ava.
-She returned to the role in November, 2020.
+She returned to the role in November 2020.

+In April 2025, Braun announced she had wrapped filming as Ava in July of the previous year; she departed the role that same month on April 3.
+That August, it was announced she had joined the cast of The Young and the Restless.
+She made her first appearance as Sienna Bacall on October 14.